The Short East St Louis Ghetto Story

-African-Americans would later begin to expand and move into the nearby towns of Washington Park, Centreville and Alorton, while also residing in the majority of neighborhoods in East St Louis.
+Eventually, with the help of white flight, African-Americans would later begin to expand and move into the nearby towns of Washington Park, Centreville and Alorton, while also residing in the majority of neighborhoods in East St Louis.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.